chriscant/mkdistmaps/README.md

 * Possibly: cope with having Irish and GB grid references displayed on the same map
 * Possibly: cope with map inserts for out-of-main-area locations
 * Improve tests, eg split into smaller units
+* If ReferenceError thrown in test, error not shown but test times out

 # License